Puhua International Hospital and Clinics

-Puhua International Hospitals (PIH) was the first international-standard hospital services established in Beijing.
-It was originally established in 1993 as a joint venture between Asia Pacific Medical Group (APM) and Beijing Tiantan Neurological Hospital, making it the first international joint venture hospital services to operate in China.
+Puhua International Hospitals (PIH) is the first international-standard hospital service established in Beijing.
+It was originally established in 1993 as a joint venture between Asia Pacific Medical Group (APM) and Beijing Tiantan Neurological Hospital, making it the first international joint venture hospital service to operate in China.
 From the original Tiantan location, the Puhua network has expanded to include Puhua International Hospital – Shuangjing and Puhua International Hospital – TEDA.
 All facilities cater to both international and Chinese patients.

 Facilities

 Beijing Tiantan Puhua International Hospital

 The Temple of Heaven location in Beijing was the first Puhua facility opened.
 The facility was established over 20 years ago, and the full-serviced hospital has developed into the leader in neurology and neurosurgery in China.
 The hospital was initially developed as a private, adjunct facility to the Tiantan Neurological Hospital.
 This affiliation is what developed the Tiantan Puhua Hospital's heritage in neurology and neurosurgery; Tiantan Neurological Hospital is a large and advance neurology and neurosurgery center, which partners with the World Health Organization on neurology training cooperation.